 Successful people know that our willpower is limited.
 By doing the important things first, you won’t get distracted by mindless things that will compromise results.
 Start by writing down your to-do list in priority order and focus on the top three.
 Throw away the rest of the list.
-As a bonus, small wins in the beginning of the day also creates momentum and motivation, setting you up for success for the rest of the day!
+As a bonus, small wins at the beginning of the day also create momentum and motivation, setting you up for success for the rest of the day!

 7. Change your Perception About Yourself

-Tell yourself you are the architect of your own life, and work on removing all limiting beliefs that tell you otherwise.
-Small mindset shifts you remind yourself of everyday will make a difference by rewiring your brain.
+Tell yourself you are the architect of your own life and work on removing all limiting beliefs that tell you otherwise.
+Small mindset shifts you remind yourself of every day will make a difference by rewiring your brain.
 Be patient because big changes don’t happen in an instant!

 8. Find a Coach or a Mentor

 Connect with someone who is already doing it because you can’t grow, and reach peak performance without being challenged.
-If you are serious about leveling up, you need to be prepared to be pushed, and be faced with some harsh truth bombs!
+If you are serious about levelling up, you need to be prepared to be pushed, and be faced with some harsh truth bombs!
 We are often blind to our own flaws and a good coach will tell you what you need to hear.